-WKErrorDomain error message usually appears while working with custom rules, hiding web elements or syncing rules with Safari.
-This is not a 1Blocker message, but the browser's one.
+WKErrorDomain error message usually appears while working with custom rules, hiding web elements, or syncing rules with Safari.
+It is not a 1Blocker message, but the browser's one.
 It appears when Safari cannot parse the rules properly.
-In most cases, it simply means that one of the custom rules contains a syntax error, so it is crucial to find out which rule triggers it.
+In most cases, it simply means that one of the custom rules contains a syntax error, so it is crucial to determine which rule triggers it.

 How to troubleshoot WKErrorDomain?

-This is an important intermediate result because now you know which category contains the problematic rule.
-It's time to go deeper.
-Now you need to re-enable the category and check all the rules inside it by turning them off one by one just the same way you've done with categories.
+It is an important intermediate result because now you know which category contains the problematic rule.
+It's time to dive a bit deeper.
+Now you need to re-enable the category and check all the rules inside it by turning them off one by one, just the same way you've done with categories.

 If you see this message either in the app or the Visual Editor while creating a custom rule, it probably means that Safari cannot process the rule.
-It is worth making sure that our extensions and the category responsible for this particular rule are enabled both in 1Blocker and in Safari settings.
-Toggling all custom categories in the app may also work for you.
+It is worth making sure that our extensions and the category responsible for this particular rule are enabled both in 1Blocker and Safari settings.

-If the error persists, please, try to troubleshoot it following the steps from the paragraph about WKErrorDomain issue.
+If the error persists, please, try to troubleshoot it by following the steps from the paragraph about the WKErrorDomain issue.